Worlds of Fun: Oceans of Fun

 During Halloween Haunt, a similar system named "Fright Lane" is sold.
 Serving the same purpose as Fast Lane, it significantly reduces the wait times at select haunted attractions.
 "Fright Lane+" includes a "Skeleton Key", a key that grants holders special access to secret, intense rooms in six of the eight haunted houses.
 In addition, holders receive special seating for Ed Alonzo's Psycho Circus of Magic and Mayhem.
 "Fright Lane Max" is a VIP system that allows holders seating at Overlord's Awakening, a meal, and limited edition Haunt T-shirts, in addition to all the perks listed above.

 Worlds of Fun Village

 In 2005, Worlds of Fun opened the first on-site resort.
-The campground is adjacent to the park, and is located "behind" Mamba.
+The campground is adjacent to the park, and is located south of Mamba.
 The Village has 22 cabins, 20 cottages, and 82 RV sites, complete with electric and TV cable hookups.
 Each cabin or cottage can fit 6–8 people.